CsyeInfoLab/CsyeInfoLab/README.md

 cd CsyeInfoLab
 ```

-Open the project in IntelliJ IDEA or VS Code.
+Open the project in IntelliJ IDEA or any IDE.

 ### 3. Run the Java Program